Transport on the Isle of Wight: Walking and cycling

 The Island has an extensive network of byways, bridleways, footpaths and cycle tracks, including 520 mi of public rights of way.
 Several long-distance paths are highlighted on Ordnance Survey maps and local signs, including a route around the whole island (the Isle of Wight Coastal Path), and smaller trails such as the Tennyson Trail and Worsley Trail.
 The island is also home to the Isle of Wight Walking Festival, which has taken place annually in May for ten years and now has over 200 different walks.

 Sustrans National Cycle Network routes 22 and 23 have sections through the Isle of Wight, including off-road sections of route 23 between Cowes and Newport and Newport and Sandown along disused railway lines.
 There is a signed "round-the-island" cycle route primarily on road, as well as a 12 mi on and off-road leisure route called the Sunshine Trail.
 The Island holds an annual Cycling Festival in July and the Isle of Wight Randonnee takes place on the May Bank holiday, a cycling race going over minor roads right around the island.

 Air

-There are two small general aviation airfields: Isle of Wight Airport at Sandown and Bembridge Airport.
+There are two small general aviation airfields on the island: Isle of Wight Airport at Sandown and Bembridge Airport.
 These are popular with day-trippers flying from the mainland in summer.
 Flights to and from London have been trialled, but proved unpopular and were discontinued.
-However future plans could see the flight reinstated.
+However, it was reported in 2007 that future plans could see the flight reinstated.

 Fixed link proposals

-The construction of a fixed (tunnel or bridge) link across the Solent has been proposed by a variety of groups over many years.
-Such proposals have divided opinion among the local population, with some opinion polling showing opposition, while some more recent surveys showing support depending on the type of proposal.
+The construction of a fixed (tunnel or bridge) across the Solent has been proposed by a variety of groups over many years.
+However, proposals frequently divide opinion.
+As a result, no serious effort to construct a crossing has been made in recent times, despite high ferry costs.